AvishayMamrud/SchemeToX86Compiler/README.md

 # SchemeToX86Compiler
-a compiler programmed in ocaml. compiles scheme to x86 assembly.
+a compiler programmed in ocaml. compiles scheme to x86 assembly. worked and ran it on a linux VM (ubuntu image).

 1. i run this compiler via UTOP.
 2. you need to execute the command '#use "compiler.ml";;' so you can use its methods.